-Using the Table 2 below, plot the number of species (x-axis) versus the area of island (y-axis) found throughout the Sunda Group of islands and those in the Philippines and New Guinea.
+Using Table 2 below, plot the area of island (x-axis) found throughout the Sunda Group of islands and those in the Philippines and New Guinea versus the number of species (y-axis).

-- a .
+- a.
 Draw the graph on both standard and logarithm graph paper. - b.
 Compare the two plots.
 How do they differ in shape? - c .
 Using the log plot, describe the relationship between the island area and the number of species found on those islands.